parallaxsecond/parsec-book/src/parsec_client/api_overview.md

 what providers are available, what their identifiers are, and what their characteristics are (such as whether they are hardware-backed or software-backed).
 This is done by first referencing the **core provider**.
 The core provider is the only provider that is guaranteed to be available in any deployment of the service.
-It has a provider identifier of zero (the only reserved value for provider identifiers).
+It has a provider identifier of zero (`0x00`, the only reserved value for provider identifiers).
 The core provider is special in that it doesn't implement any security or cryptographic operations.
 The core provider is used to represent the service as a whole.
 The operations of the core provider can be used to gather information about the health and configuration